danbz/aesthetic-programming/source/4-DataCapture/Readme.md

 The use of the `keyPressed()` function is for listening any keyboard pressing events.
 If you want to specify any `keyCode` (that is the actual key on the keyboard), the sample code shows how a conditional statement can be implemented within the `keyPressed()` function.

 The "conditional structure" is something similar to what you have learnt in the previous chapter, but it is also something different with the "if-else" statement.
-It explains as: if the spacebar on the keyboard is pressed, the button rotates one hundred and eighty degrees, and if any other keys of the keyboard are pressed, the button reverts back to the original state of zero degrees.
+It explains as: if the spacebar on the keyboard is pressed, the button rotates 180 degrees, and if any other keys of the keyboard are pressed, the button reverts back to the original state of 0 degrees.
 The "if-else" structure therefore allows you to setup a further condition with the listening event: if a `keyCode` is detected other than the spacebar, the program will do something else.

 `keyCode` takes in numbers or special keys like BACKSPACE, DELETE, ENTER, RETURN, TAB, ESCAPE, SHIFT, CONTROL, OPTION, ALT, UP_ARROW, DOWN_ARROW, LEFT_ARROW, RIGHT_ARROW.
-In the above example, the `keyCode` for a spacebar is thirty-two.
+In the above example, the `keyCode` for a spacebar is 32.

-There is no difference in `keyCode` between capital and lower case letters, i.e. "A" and "a" are both sixty-five.
+There is no difference in `keyCode` between capital and lower case letters, i.e. "A" and "a" are both 65.

 Similar to `mouseEvents`, there are also many other `keyboardEvents`,[^Key] such as `keyReleased()`, `keyTyped()`, `keyIsDown()`.